SimoneMacci0/sofar-crane-simulator/README.md

 Clone the repository in your workspace and compile as usual.

-Run the simulation node with:
+Run the simulation node with the command:

 ```ros2 run sofar_crane_simulator crane_sim_node```